GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 Finch, who suffered from chronic pulmonary disease, was 65.

 Born in South Dakota and raised in Napa, she met her husband, Al Finch, when he was stationed at a Navy installation on Skaggs Island.
-They married in 1957 and settled in Petaluma four years later.
+They marriage in 1957 and settled in Petaluma four years later.

 The Finches had two sons and three daughters, and her love of children drew her to McKinley Elementary, where she volunteered as a teacher's aide.